Lee-W/main-blog/content/posts/article/2017/08-Deep-Learning-Based-Document-Modeling-for-Personality-Detection-from-Text.md

     * Document vector is then reduced to a fixed-length document vector
     * This Document vector is then concatenated with document-level features
 * Predict
-    * Yes / No (5 different personality traits are trained seperately)
+    * Yes / No (5 different personality traits are trained separately)

 ## Network Architecture in Detail